 |Roles:||9.
 5 male, 4 unspecified.|

-The game experience is very different for the Fallen, their Relatives and the Veteran.
-Character relationships and memories are randomly assigned.
+The game experience greatly varies between the Fallen, their Relatives and the Veteran.
+Randomly assigned memories and character relationships add to the variety.

 |Leitmotiv:||War, family, life beyond death, grief, memory, the importance of names, séance.|

 |Handouts:||Child’s character sheet|

 Veteran’s character sheet